UWSysLab/diamond/scripts/experiments/README.md

 Redis and compile it.

 3. Clone this repository in your home directory on `SRC_HOST`.
-Compile the Diamond platform code, the programs in `apps/benchmarks`, the programs in `apps/tapir-benchmarks`, and the programs in each subfolder of `apps/baseline-benchmarks`.
+Compile the Diamond platform code and the programs in `apps/benchmarks`, `apps/tapir-benchmarks`, `apps/baseline-benchmarks/keyvaluestore`, and `apps/baseline-benchmarks/100game`.
+For most of the apps, you'll just need to make a `build` subfolder and run CMake, but for the baseline key-value store, you'll need to run `mvn package`.

-4. Change the constants at the top of `client_common.py` and `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.
+4. Change the constants at the top of `client_common.py` and `experiment_common.py` so that `SRC_HOST` contains the right address or hostname, `DATA_REDIS_PORT` contains a valid port on which to run Redis, `REDIS_DIR` points to a directory on `SRC_HOST` containing `redis-cli` and `redis-server` binaries, and `WORKING_DIR` points to a directory that exists on every client/server machine where binaries will be copied and results will be stored.